evanshortiss/obd-parser/README.md

 #### Bluetooth Connection

-This is not implemented yet.
+This connector is not implemented yet.

 ## Usage